swyam/TEXTGAT/README.md

 # TEXTGAT
 processing code is taken from yao'implementation,

 GCN is taken from Kipf implementation.

 GAT is pytorch implementation of VeIickovic paper.

 This project based "Graph Convolutional Networks for Text Classification.
-Yao et al. AAAI2019." in PyTorch. processing and data is taken from source code  https://github.com/iworldtong/text_gcn.pytorch.
+Yao et al. AAAI2019." in PyTorch.

+data and its processing is taken from source code  https://github.com/iworldtong/text_gcn.pytorch.

 In this project, i tried to use GAT layer over graph obtained by procedure given in paper "Graph Convolutional Networks for Text Classification.
 Yao et al. AAAI2019".

 The result were at par with TEXT_GCN(Yao's implementation)